zhangzhenxiang666/openai4rs/README_en.md

 #### 🧠 Reasoning Mode

-Suitable for models that support reasoning functionality (such as qwen's qwq-32b):
+Fields returned by the provider as `reasoning` or `reasoning_content` will be mapped to the `reasoning` field.
+Applicable to models that support reasoning functionality (e.g., qwen's qwq-32b):

 ```rust
 use futures::StreamExt;